 The data science field is growing rapidly and data scientists are in high demand.
 If you want to enter this field, it’s important that you have the right skills.
 In this blog post, we’ll explore the most in-demand skills of data scientist employers are looking for the most and how to develop these skills so that you can find a job as a data scientist.

-- Strong programming skills: data scientists need to be able to program their data science tools.
-This means that you should have a strong foundation in Python or R and understand how to perform data manipulation tasks with these languages, as well as the ability to create new functions on your own when needed.
+- Strong programming skills: Data scientists need to be able to program their data science tools.
+This means that you should have a strong foundation in Python, R, Julia etc and understand how to perform data manipulation tasks with these languages, as well as the ability to create new functions on your own when needed.
 It is helpful to be proficient in at least one programming language to take advantage of data science resources.
 It is also required in order to run data analysis, data exploration, and machine learning algorithms on your laptop or a cluster when needed.
+One would want to get proficiency working with IDEs such as RStudio and Jupyter Notebook in order to work with R and Python programming.
+Other options include Kaggle and Google Colab to start working on building models using R & Python.

 - Strong data visualization skills: A data scientist should be able to visualize data in a way that is not only helpful for them but also for the business stakeholders and anyone else who might need to understand their work.
 This can help you gain buy-in from those folks as well as make your job easier by helping you see trends or data outliers that might otherwise go unnoticed.
 Some common data visualization tools include Density Plots in Python with Matplotlib; Bar Charts in R; Tableau for data visualization; Tableau Public for data visualization.